 Megan’s

-This neighbourhood institution – famous for its dog-friendly all-day dining and laid back atmosphere – has locations dotted all over South London, from Richmond to Dulwich, and the brunch (especially bottomless) doesn’t disappoint.
+This neighbourhood institution – famous for its dog-friendly all-day dining and laid-back atmosphere – has locations dotted all over South London, from Richmond to Dulwich, and the brunch (especially bottomless) doesn’t disappoint.

 The Mediterranean-inspired menu features highlights of buttermilk fried chicken, harissa hummus with flatbread, ‘shakshorizo’ baked eggs, and smashed avo on sourdough.
 Nourish bowls are also served, taking their inspiration from the brunch bowls of Bondi Beach.